sisungo/experiments/README.md

 ## List of Active Experiments
  - [`kawaii-rustc`](experiments/kawaii-rustc): rustc 也要变得可爱！！！
  - [`txtfmt`](experiments/txtfmt): A simple formatter for plain text.
+ - [`app-sandbox`](experiments/app-sandbox/): An app sandboxing tool for Linux, built on the top of Landlock.

 ## List of Past Experiments
  - [`randvoca`](archive/randvoca): A small tool to generate random vocabulary list for an artifact language.